MamecheMohamed/discrete-event-simulation-in-a-queueing-theory-model-with-N-vacancy/README.md

-we use the N threshold policy to serve the packets the packets arrives randomly with poisson process with mean arrival lambda we have three type of priority of packets ( low - medium - high ) and each packet arrives with it's own mean arrival lambda
+we use the N threshold policy to serve the packets the packets arrives randomly with poisson process with mean arrival lambda we have three type of priority of packets ( low - medium - high ) and each packet arrives with it's own mean arrival lambda this is our final study project there is still some things to change enjoy